ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     Terminal name prefix (see below).

 Entry Point
-    The default entry point will be used for all incoming calls which do not match any of the rules of the line.
-Entry points for use with native TCP/IP lines must specify Emulation type $NONE$
+    The default entry point will be used for all incoming calls which do not match any of the rules of the line. **Entry points for use with native TCP/IP lines must specify Emulation type $NONE$**.

 Line type
     One of the TCP/IP protocols defined in the VIRTCT, for example TCP1.